 There are many unknown factors that can impact investments

-There are a lot of views and analysis on the macro economic conditions, micro economic factors, economic growth and various investment options.
-These views and analysis help in estimation of performance of asset classes.
-But even if one correctly analyses all these factors and takes decisions, one can never be sure as there are a host unknown factors that can affect investments.
-Global financial conditions, conflicts between countries, epidemics, volatility in prices of commodities like petrol can cause fluctuations in value of investments.
+There are a lot of views and analyses on the macroeconomic conditions, microeconomic factors, economic growth, and various investment options.
+These views and analyses help in the estimation of the performance of asset classes.
+But even if one correctly analyses all these factors and takes decisions, one can never be sure as there are a host of unknown factors that can affect investments.
+Global financial conditions, conflicts between countries, epidemics, volatility in prices of commodities like petrol can cause fluctuations in the value of investments.
 There can be a swarm of investors acting in a certain way that causes the markets to behave differently than predicted.
 It is difficult to predict such conditions and factor into technical analysis.
-Therefore risk is always omnipresent in investments.
-Carl Richards summed up in one line “Risk is what’s left over when you think you’ve thought of everything.”
+Therefore the risk is always omnipresent in investments.
+Carl Richards summed up in one line “Risk is what’s leftover when you think you’ve thought of everything.”

 Risk can be managed by investing in different asset classes

 One way to manage risks in investments is to have an investment portfolio of different asset classes.
-Depending on investment goals, age, risk capacity, risk tolerance and market conditions, one should invest in different investment like debt, equities, real estate, gold etc….
-Each has its own risk element and returns percentage.
+Depending on investment goals, age, risk capacity, risk tolerance, and market conditions, one should invest in different investments like debt, equities, real estate, gold etc… Each has its own risk element and returns percentage.
 A balanced portfolio that is reviewed regularly will allow your investments to grow and you can manage risk.
 Do remember that you cannot eliminate risk but only work around it.

-Feel free to share your experience & ask questions in comment section.
+Feel free to share your experience & ask questions in the comment section.